orengineko/completodx/README.md

 # Why the name?
 There's nothing more chileand than a Completo.
 Completo is a king of hot-dog but made with more ingredients and love.
 It's for lunch, breakfast, dinner.
 You can eat a Completo in everytime, eveywhere, when you sad or happy.
 A completo is part of the life of any chileand in Chile or overseas, that's is why I put "completo dx" as name of this software.

+#Can i support the person behind CdX?
+Yes, only if you want to do it, visit https://ko-fi.com/gatonaranja.
+Remember that this software is free, with no technical support or warranty.
+It's also not intended for any improper use.
+I use it to download backup copies of my streams and avoid viruses on common online video download services.
+This software is simply a graphical user interface (GUI) created in VB6 for YT-DLP and FFMPEG.